 So why the move?

 Unlike previous editions of the operating system Ubuntu 11.04 comes with Unity as the default desktop ‘shell’.
-As Unity was created, originally, for Ubuntu Netbook Edition, but now adapted for use as a desktop interface, Ubuntu 11.04 is able to work just as well on a netbook screen as on a desktop.
+As Unity was originally created for the Ubuntu Netbook Edition, but has since been adapted for use as a desktop interface, the need for separate builds is moot.
+Ubuntu 11.04 is able to work just as well on a netbook screen as on a desktop.

 ‘Two birds, one stone’ and all that.